-As part of UCA core mandate, UCA with financial and technical support from her partners has organized and facilitated trainings aimed at development and strengthening of human and institutional resources for Cooperatives to be able to deliver quality services to their members.
-Capacity building activities have been conducted through different approaches including Trainings, information sharing through media and publications and Consultations like coaching, facilitating, expert advice and conducting research and at different levels by training and mentoring Cooperative leaders and management staff in areas including Cooperative governance and management, Business and financial management and resource mobilization.
-Trainings targeting the Cooperative members have also been facilitated by UCA team.
+As part of her core mandate, UCA with financial and technical support from her partners usually organize and facilitate trainings aiming at development and strengthening of human and institutional resources for Co-operatives to be able to deliver quality services to their members.
+Conducts Capacity building through different approaches including trainings, information sharing through media and publications and consultations like coaching, facilitating, expert advice and conducting research and at different levels by training and mentoring Co-operative leaders and management staff in areas including Co-operative governance and management, business and financial management and resource mobilization.
+These trainings target the Co-operative Members in Uganda.

 Resolving Disputes/Arbitration Within the Cooperative Movement

 As mandated by section 73 of the cooperative societies act cap 112, UCA has played a key role in the settlement of disputes within the Cooperative movement.
 Arbitration is a method of one of various methods that together are referred to as alternative dispute resolution (ADR).

 Projects Aimed at Strengthening UCA Long Term Sustainability